MilosD15/code-brush/README.md

 Eventually, I said to myself why I wouldn't make a real online tool that I can use as a programmer as well as my colleagues.
 And I did it.
-As always, I learned or at least started to learn a lot of web technologies and tools that were extraneous to me and, of course, had great fun building CodeBursh. 💫💎
+As always, I learned or at least started to learn a lot of web technologies and tools that were extraneous to me and, of course, had great fun building CodeBrush. 💫💎

 ## Languages and Tools 🛠